-

 Again, the time necessary may vary depending on the humidity and temperature, but 7 - 10 days should be more than enough.

-Once you think your bud is fully dry and ready for more trimming, try the "snap test" to see for sure.
+Once you think your bud is fully dry and ready for more trimming, try the "snap test" to confirm.
 This simply involves snapping a stem in half.
 If it breaks cleanly, like a stick, your plants are dry enough to finish trimming.

 4. Trim the sugar leaves off the dry bud.